ieyasu/rbot2/README.markdown

 * Install git
 * Create a github account
 * Create an ssh pubkey if you don't have one
+* Add your ssh pubkey to your github account
-* Get bishop to add you as a contributor to the project
+* Get bishop to add your github account as a contributor to the project
 * You are now an official rbot2 ninja

 Usage